Floofies/Differentia.js/README.md

 - **`accessor`**

-  The accessor being used to retrieve `value` from the Object/Array being enumerated.
+  The accessor being used to retrieve `currentValue` from the Object/Array being enumerated.

 - **`subject`**